Defying Gravity (song): Impact on popular culture

 On November 21, 2024, a clip from the press tour interview in which the journalist Tracey E. Gilchrist told Erivo and Grande that viewers were "holding space" because the lyrics of "Defying Gravity" went viral created multiple Internet memes.
 Gilchrist later explained what she meant: "For me, it means being in the moment, not being distracted and feeling something on a cellular level ...
 I think you can hold space with lyrics of a song — one you've heard hundreds of times — and it can suddenly take on new meaning when you're a queer person."
 In December 2024, Universal Pictures commissioned a float based on the film to appear in the 2025 Rose Parade, with the float itself being named "Defying Gravity" after the song.
-On New Year's Eve of that year, fans were urged to play the song at 11:53pm EST (9:28pm EST if viewing the film) in order to time Elphaba's battle cry with the stroke of midnight on January 1, 2025 to ring in the New Year.
+On New Year's Eve of that year, fans were urged to play the song at 11:53pm EST (9:28pm EST if viewing the film) in order to time Elphaba's battle cry with the stroke of midnight on January 1, 2025, to ring in the New Year.
+The song was featured prominently in London's New Year's Eve fireworks display for 2026 with Erivo providing a voice message over the track.

 Live performances

 The song was performed by Cynthia Erivo and Ariana Grande to open the 97th Academy Awards ceremony as part of a medley of songs from Wicked, The Wizard of Oz and The Wiz.
+Erivo also performed the song twice for the television special Wicked: One Wonderful Night, which aired in November 2025.